mozilla/zamboni/README.md

 ## Installation

 We currently recommend the use of
 [Docker to set up the Marketplace backend](http://marketplace.readthedocs.org/en/latest/topics/backend.html).
-You can also look at our old [manually installation documentation](http://zamboni.readthedocs.org).
+You can also look at our [old documentation](http://zamboni.readthedocs.org) for manual installation, but it is not recommended.

 We'd love your help!
 You can come talk to us on [irc://irc.mozilla.org/marketplace](irc://irc.mozilla.org/marketplace) if you